Jessicavazm/JessicaVaz_T2A1-A/README.md

 ### Spam Act 2003 Australia

 Spam ACT 2003 was created in December 2003 in Australia and enforced by Australian Communications Authority however in 2005 it became the Australian Communications and Media Authority.
-The act regulates commercial electronic mails.
+The act regulates commercial electronic mails and it aims to reduce the amount of unsolicited messages sent in Australia.
 Commercial electronic mail can be in text format, email, photos, audio format, forms, music or data.

 This act outlines that commercial electronic mails should always include information of individual or organisation that authorised this email be to sent and mails should not be sent without consent.
 There are two types of consents: express and inferred.
 Consents can be gained through forms, face to face, phone and ticking a box on a website consenting personal information for e-marketing or when when signing up for a service.